sryu81/u-boot-xlnx/README.md

 - BOOT.bin     -- boot loader
 - BOOT.env    -- a script to program the Flash memory
-- qspiboot.env -- to be dumped to Flash memory
+- QSPI.env -- to be dumped to Flash memory

 <br>